-These are step by step instructions which show how to quickly configure UV4L to realize a robot doing the following “out-of-the-box” at the same time:
+These are step by step instructions which show you how to quickly configure UV4L to realize an extremely responsive robot doing the following things at the same time “out-of-the-box” (no programming skills are required):

 - optional: real-time tracking of the detected objects (one or more) with pan/tilt servo motors

-- optional: real-time streaming over the web with WebRTC (e.g. to a Janus WebRTC Server)
+- optional: real-time audio-video streaming over the web with WebRTC (e.g. to a Janus WebRTC Server “on the cloud”)

 - Raspberry Pi (any model, except the Pi Zero) to run the required software